mention-me/magento2-integration/README.md

 Landing Pages
 --------------------

 This integration is automatically enabled.
 It’s a native Magento widget that sits among many other types of widgets in the dropdown options for clients to select and configure.
-It’s already built into Magento and allows you to manage Landing Page widgets and place them anywhere within their site.
+It’s already built into Magento and allows you to manage Landing Page widgets and place them anywhere within your site.

 Add via Widget With Layout:
 - Navigate to Content > Widgets.